Updated: Jan 17

 In the context of improving athletic output (strength, endurance, etc.) and recovery after that, there are a couple of supplements that are proven to work.

-Contrary to popular belief, protein supplements contain pretty much the same protein as that in foods.
+Contrary to popular belief, protein supplements contain pretty much the same protein like that in foods.

 However, in its powdered form, protein is more isolated and can be digested more rapidly, due to the absence of other ingredients.